grahambrooks/jast/README.md

 	java -jar jast.jar <file>

-Outputs a text representation of the file's AST
+Outputs a text representation of the file's AST.
+The AST format uses brackets to group semantic elements, tokens are enclosed in square brackets [] and includes line number and offset in line